liberland/laws/drafting/drafts/administrative_process.md

 #### § 3: Appeal Mechanism
 In all instances, the Administrative Process shall provide a mechanism for appeal, ensuring that decisions can be reviewed and, if necessary, revised.

-### Article 3: Scope and Applicability of this Law
+### Article 3: Applicability of this Law
+#### § 1: Universal Applicability
-1. This Law shall govern the actions of all bodies of the Executive without exception.
-Additionally, it shall extend to the actions of other public bodies within Liberland, where application is reasonably possible.
+1. This Law shall preside over the actions of all bodies of the Executive without exception.
+Furthermore, it shall apply to the actions of all other public bodies within Liberland, provided its application is reasonably feasible.
+2. Other entities, including private individuals and institutions, may voluntarily adopt the rules of the Administrative Process, thereby binding themselves to its provisions.
+3. Any entity or body of any nature that applies the Administrative Process shall be referred to as an "Administrative Organ."

+#### § 2: Unconditional Application of Principles
-3. The principles outlined in this law shall apply to all public bodies without exception.
+The principles delineated in this Law shall apply universally to all Administrative Organs and all public bodies, without exception.

+### Article 4: Subsidiary Application of the Process Law
+Where this or other Laws remain silent, the Process Law shall apply.

 ## Section 2: General Administrative Process
+### Article 4: Starting the Administrative Process
+#### § 1: Application
+The Administrative Process shall start by an Application.
+This Application shall be governed by the same rules as an Application before a court.

+#### § 2: Ex-Officio
+Where a special Law gives an